 To understand what WP-CLI is, we start with the "CLI".
 In German, we would translate a CLI (Command Line Interface) as "command line programme".
 You can quickly understand what this is by pressing Win+R on Windows, typing "cmd" and waiting to see what happens.
 On a Mac, all you have to do is start the "Terminal" application.
 The Box with the cryptic lines that opens there usually seems rather daunting to inexperienced people - but with increasing technical knowledge it becomes more and more familiar.

 CLIs have been used as long as computers have existed.
-The principle is quite simple: You give one or more commands to the interface and your computer executes them.
+The principle is quite simple: You write one or more commands into the interface and your computer executes them.
 For example, this command outputs the user name with which you are currently logged in to your PC:

-However, this is not very intuitive and requires that you know what you want from your computer and how.
+However, this is not very intuitive and requires that you know what you want from your computer and how to get there.
 That's why Graphic User Interfaces (GUI) like Windows and Mac OS emerged to control the computer in a visually appealing way.
 These graphical user interfaces eventually became the standard way for people to interact with computers.

 "*" indicates required fields

-What is WP-CLI and what is it for?
+What is WP-CLI and what does it do?